Monday, December 23, 2024

 It is not clear why, before the adoption of land reform, the rule on the right to acquire ownership of agricultural land plots under a rent agreement was removed from Article 131 of the Land Code of Ukraine: when one party (the rent recipient) transfers property to the other party (the rent payer), and the payer In return, the annuity undertakes to periodically pay the recipient an annuity in the form of a specified sum of money or other form.
 What does this mean in practice?
 That the long-term reliable and trusting relationships that shareholders have developed with their farms could be continued after the alienation of the land plot under such an agreement.
 For example, a shareholder transfers ownership of a plot of land to a farm at a price determined by them, but the agreement also establishes for the recipient of the annuity a lifetime payment in the form of 200 kilograms of wheat and services for plowing the plot.

-Besides the sale of land to foreigners, one of the biggest “horror stories” that sounded before every announcement of land reform was the hypothesis that shareholders would be deprived of land.
+In addition to the sale of land to foreigners, one of the biggest “horror stories” that sounded before every announcement of land reform was the hypothesis that share owners would be deprived of land.
 Predictions that people would sell their land one day for next to nothing did not come true!
 People do not intend to sell on this too liberal market, but the basis of this phenomenon is economic.
 It proves that rental relations were well developed in Ukraine even before the adoption of the land market.

 Competition in the market has set the rent for fertile land at $220 per hectare, which is not lower than the level in eastern Europe.
 This indicates that supporters of the free circulation of land, critics of the moratorium on the sale of land, also manipulated: they specifically used low rent rates in their articles: they gave examples of payments for shares with poor soil quality, or deliberately omitted information about the area of the plot, compared rent in different communities.